-The SPC for provision of security services was established following an open tender process undertaken by the Department of Treasury and Finance.
-The SPC offers static guarding, patrolling sites, mail and parcel scanning, remote electronic surveillance and response call out and boutique style security.
+The SPC for provision of security services was established following an open tender process undertaken by DTF.
+The SPC offers static guarding, patrolling sites, mail and parcel scanning, alarm response and other ad-hoc requirements.

 Key SPC benefits

-The objectives of the contract are to provide high standard security services that minimise security risk for Victorian Government and the public.
+The objectives of the contract are to provide high standard security services that minimise security risks for Victorian Government and the public at government entities' premises.